The Anthony Cumia Show

-The Anthony Cumia Show (TACS) is an American audio and video podcast hosted by radio personality and former Opie and Anthony co-host Anthony Cumia, which airs on Cumia's subscription-based online streaming platform, Compound Media.
-It aired from August 4, 2014 to August 31, 2017, running for 628 original episodes.
-It returned after the departure of Co-Host Artie Lange in late 2018.
-The show aired live from Cumia's home studio in Roslyn Heights, New York and, from 2015, a second studio in Manhattan, New York City.
+The Anthony Cumia Show (TACS) is an American audio and video podcast hosted by radio personality and former Opie and Anthony co-host Anthony Cumia, which airs on the subscription-based online streaming platform, Compound Censored and WABC's Talkradio 77.
+The show airs live from Greenville, South Carolina, previously airing from Cumia's home studio in Roslyn Heights, New York, and from 2015 to 2024 in Manhattan.

 In 2017, Cumia decided to bring in a co-host for a new show, choosing comedian and actor Artie Lange.
 The Artie and Anthony Show launched on September 5, 2017.
 Following Lange's departure on May 15, 2018, the title reverted to The Anthony Cumia Show.
+In 2024, Compound Media merged with Gavin McInnes's network, Censored.TV, seeing the renaming of Censored.TV to Compound Censored.

 History

 Background

-On July 3, 2014, Cumia was fired by SiriusXM after making a series of allegedly racially-charged tweets, following an off-air incident with a black woman on the street.
+On July 3, 2014, Cumia was fired by SiriusXM after making a series of racially-charged tweets, following an off-air incident with a black woman on the street.
 Cumia was allegedly punched by the woman while attempting to take pictures of Times Square.
 Cumia stated on the Saturday, July 12 episode of Red Eye w/Greg Gutfeld that he was not going to apologize for the incident.
 Cumia deleted the tweets after being fired.
 At the time of Cumia's firing SiriusXM made no comment as to Hughes' possible future with the company at that time.
 Cumia gave his blessing for the Sirius XM show to continue without him, acknowledging Hughes and Norton's obligation to fulfil their contract with SiriusXM.
 A relaunched Opie with Jim Norton resumed on July 14, 2014 with Hughes and Norton discussing the incident and noting that The Opie and Anthony Channel was renamed SiriusXM Talk, along with various other alterations by the company in light of the firing.
 In October 2014, Hughes and Norton signed a new contract to continue the SiriusXM show, which appeared on the rebranded, and now defunct, Opie Radio channel.